 The vast majority of schemes were managed formally by trained and paid staff.
 The financial results of schemes varied considerably.
 It was also recognized that Ghanaian authorities would need to regulate schemes in their effort to establish public schemes on a nationwide scale.
 This may be useful to improve their financial management but schemes should retain enough autonomy to adapt to local situations and to expand business by building trust.

-Assessment of male involvement In Family Planning decision making and practice and Its influence on the uptake of Family Planning in the Dangme West District.
+Assessment of male involvement In Family Planning decision making and practice and Its influence on the uptake of Family Planning in the Shai Osudoku District.

 Family planning has become an issue of national concern because of pressure on the limited resources of the country.
-Though the proportion of Family Planning acceptors in the Dangme West district continues to increase over the past years the achievement is still low (11.5% in 2001).
+Though the proportion of Family Planning acceptors in the Shai Osudoku District continues to increase over the past years the achievement is still low (11.5% in 2001).
 Whilst very few men are involved in family planning in the district some women use the methods secretly because their male partners are unhappy about the practice.

 There are some factors which may contribute to low involvement in FP but the extent to which these factors discourage male involvement in FP is not very clear in the district and hence the study which is aimed at assessing the problem and its contributing factors which will assist the study team in the design of strategies to enhance male participation in FP.